MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 * This tool modifies `crontab`.
 Back it up first!
 * This tool modifies your network configuration.
 Make sure, that you have alternative ways to access your server, if working remotely.
 * This tool is still in beta.
-Some features cannot work properly or at all.
+Some features may not work properly or at all.

 [contributors-shield]: https://img.shields.io/github/contributors/MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator.svg?style=for-the-badge